flarum/docs/docs/extend/update-2_0.md

 You can use the [Flarum CLI](cli.md) to automate as much of the upgrade steps as possible:

 Keep in mind the following information about the upgrade command:
-* The process goes through multiple steps, each step points to the right documentation if any, and provides any helpful tips.
+* The process goes through multiple steps, each step points to the related documentation, and provides helpful tips.
 * After each step, the changes **are committed to Git** so that you can always review the changes commit by commit.
 * Mistakes can and will be made, after every step is finished you can view the changes made and make any necessary adjustments.
 * Most of the steps should require little to no manual adjustments, except for the following: